-Grits are a staple at most Southern family tables.
+Grits, much like the beloved Crispy Oven Fried Chicken, hold a cherished spot at Southern family tables.
 Whether they're served with plump and juicy shrimp or piled into a bowl for a hot breakfast, you truly can't go wrong with the creamy, pudding-like texture and decadent creamy cheesy flavor of classic grits.

 #1: Heat + Soak Grits: Much like cashews, this allows grits to soften, cook faster, and become more creamy.

 #2: Boil grits for 20-30 minutes uncovered, but make sure to stir regularly to avoid lumps.